ben-lischin/SpellingBee/README.md

 The game presents 7 letters, from which you can create words\
 The central letter is special, so we have colored it purple

+To interact, you may type through your keyboard.
+Only the available 7 letters will register.
+You can backspace if necessary, and hit return to enter a word (will only work if the word is valid).

 An entered word must...\
 • use only the available letters (can repeat the letters)\
 • contain 4+ letters\